Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 04/01/2020

-Well, glad you found it cool.
-The postcard effect is more of a consequence.
+Good, Iâm glad you found it interesting.
+The postcard effect is more of a side effect.

-I went to Brittany, so sea, boat, harbor, and creperie...
-I sent a limited number of sketches (I did twice as many) so the ones accompanying the drawing are not the most relevant, because at one point I was on a "fishing" trip.
+I was in Brittany, so there was the sea, boats, a harbor, and a crĂȘperie⊠I sent a limited number of postcards (I actually sent twice as many), so the ones that accompany the drawing arenât the most relevant, because at one point I went âfishing.â

 Bien, content que tu es trouvé cela cool.
 L'effet carte postale est plutÎt une conséquence.